dotnet/docs-maui/docs/ios/device-provisioning/index.md

 - **Automatically**.
 Signing identities, app IDs, and provisioning profiles will be automatically created and managed by Visual Studio.
 This is the recommended approach for provisioning an iOS device.
 For more information, see [Automatic provisioning](automatic-provisioning.md).
 - **Manually**.
 Signing identities, app IDs, and provisioning profiles will be created and managed in the [Apple Developer portal](https://developer.apple.com/account).
 For more information, see [Manual provisioning](manual-provisioning.md).

-## Provisioning for application services

-Apple provides a selection of application services, known as capabilities, that can be activated for a .NET MAUI iOS app.
-These capabilities must be configured in both your provisioning profile, when the **App ID** is created, and in the **Entitlements.plist** file that should be added to the .NET MAUI app project.
-For more information about capabilities, see [Entitlements and capabilities](~/ios/deployment/entitlements.md), and [Capabilites]((https://developer.apple.com/documentation/xcode/capabilities) on developer.apple.com.